Professional Tax: Deposit of Amount Deducted

 In case of employees, an employer is the responsible to deduct and pay professional tax to the State Government subject to monetary threshold if any provided by respective State’s legislation.
 Additionally, employer (corporates, partnership firms, sole proprietorship etc) also being a person carrying on trade/profession is also required to pay professional tax on his trade/profession again subject to monetary threshold if any provided by respective State’s legislation.
 In such case, employer needs to register and obtain both professional tax registration certificate to be able to pay professional tax on his trade/profession and professional tax enrolment certificate to be able to deduct the tax from his employees and pay.
 Further, separate registration may be required for each office depending on respective State’s legislation.

 Persons who are carrying on freelancing business without any employees also required to register themselves subject to monetary threshold if any provided by respective State’s legislation.

 However, professional tax levy is subject to exemption provided by respective State to certain categories.
 For example: Parents or guardian of any person who is suffering from mental retardation, blind persons are exempted among others from levy of Karnataka Professional tax.

-Penalties for Non-Compliance on P.Tax Payment
+Penalties for Non-Compliance

 Delays in obtaining Registration Certificate, a penalty of Rs.
 5/- per day.

 In case of non/late payment of profession tax, penalty will be 10% of the amount of tax.

 In case of late filing of returns, a penalty of Rs.
 1000 per return will be imposed if you filed after due date in 1 month.
 After 1 month, a penalty of Rs.
 2000 will be imposed.